YoboZorle/picker_app/README.md

 # pickrr_app

-For your logistics and delivery hazzles
+For your logistics and delivery hurdles

 ## Getting Started